 Julia Webb-Harvey is a writer with a writing practice very much embedded in place.
-She lives in Falmouth, and is currently studying for an MA in Professional Writing at Falmouth University.
-She is working on a project with the University and The National Maritime Museum Cornwall for Fathom, the journal of the museum.
-She is also a regular contributor Falmouth University’s Falwriting site.
+She lives in Falmouth, and recently smashed an MA in Professional Writing at Falmouth University.
+During this time, she worked projects with the University and The National Maritime Museum Cornwall for Fathom, the journal of the museum.
+She was a regular contributor Falmouth University’s Falwriting site.
 She is currently developing her MA project, a non-fiction narrative of the Cornish coastline, into a book.

 Julia is a past winner of The Cruising Association’s Lacey Trophy for her sailing blog, whinchatter.com.
 She has also been ‘highly commended’ in Sherbourne Literary Festival’s short story competition, and also short-listed in the Deddington Writing Competition.
 She is also a winner in her local Mylor Magazine writing competition.

 In 2010 following a three-year project with charity, Mosac, she wrote and published Hurt: the harrowing stories of parents/carers whose children were sexually abused.
 Written pre-Savile watershed, the topic was a great social taboo at the time.
 Of course it was an unattractive proposition to publishers, but determined to see it in print, Julia published via a self-assisted publication deal with LiveIt Publishing (no longer trading).
 Hurt was highly rated within its professional contexts.
 All proceeds of the sale of the book go to Mosac.